SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/PaperStoneScissor/PaperStoneScissor.md

 So all in all, while this was a good exercise to help you understand that we do not need to have explicit conditionals and that we can use message passing instead, it felt a bit disappointing.

 But there is a much better solution using double dispatch.
-The idea is to pass the action to be executed to the object and that the object decides what to do.
+The idea is to pass the action to be executed to the object and the object decides what to do.

 ```
 Paper new competeWith: Paper new